Laugh and Think at the Same Time with These 23 Funny and Smart Stories in English

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

-After reading these stories, hopefully you will not only have a good laugh but you will also be able to add a touch of humor to your English conversations.
+After reading these funny stories in English, hopefully you will have a good laugh and also be able to add a touch of humor to your own English conversations.

 And One More Thing...